 XANDRA CASTLETON is a screenwriter, producer and story consultant whose scripts have served as the basis for award-winning documentary, television and film projects.
 Her films have screened at the Sundance, Tribeca, AFI and Rotterdam film festivals, among others.
 Her feature film, Full Grown Men, was the winner of the 2007 Sundance Channel Audience Award and was released in over a dozen theaters in 2008 by Emerging Pictures.
 She won an Emmy Award as the Series Producer of Independent View for her profile of John Waters.
 Xandra has an MFA in Cinema from San Francisco State University and is represented as a screenwriter by the Gersh Agency.

 CHRISTOPHER D. COOK is an author, essayist, and award-winning investigative journalist.
-His writing has appeared in Harper’s, The Economist, Mother Jones, The Christian Science Monitor, Salon.com, The San Francisco Chronicle, Columbia Journalism Review, and elsewhere.
+His writing has appeared in Harper’s, the Los Angeles Times, The Economist, Mother Jones, The Christian Science Monitor, Salon.com, The San Francisco Chronicle, Columbia Journalism Review, and elsewhere.
 Chris is the author of the widely praised Diet for a Dead Planet: Big Business and the Coming Food Crisis.
 He is also a contributing writer for The Progressive magazine.
 His honors include a Project Censored Award, finalist for the Investigative Reporters and Editors Award, and an Aronson Award.
-Chris also runs Progressive Message, a communications consultancy.
-Check out his writing at www.christopherdcook.com
+Chris runs Progressive Message, a communications consultancy, with clients ranging from nonprofits and unions to local and statewide political campaigns.
+Check out his journalism and writing at www.christopherdcook.com.

-MICHAEL J. COREN is a reporter covering science, economics and the environment for FastCompany, Foreign Policy and other magazines.
-He co-founded MajorPlanet Studios to produce multimedia stories for tablets and the Web.
+MICHAEL J. COREN is a reporter covering science, economics and the environment for The Economist, FastCompany, Foreign Policy and other magazines.
+He co-founded Publet to produce digital publications that work on any device — and the data you need to understand your audience.
 Michael served as the science editor of CNN.com, managing editor of Cambodia’s Phnom Penh Post and a Jakarta-based correspondent for Newsweek and the Christian Science Monitor.
-He’s now working on the next story at www.majorplanetstudios.org
+He’s now working on the next story at www.publet.com.

 SABRINA CRAWFORD hails from the as-yet-undead hinterlands of newspapers and magazines.
 An award-winning feature writer and arts and culture critic, she’s interviewed everyone from former Rep. Tom Lantos to Guns N’ Roses guitar god Slash, amassing a rare fortune in random facts.
 Her illustrious credits include: staff writer for The San Francisco Examiner, A&E critic for The San Francisco Bay Guardian, associate editor of DRUM! magazine, researcher at Wired and author of the Newcomer’s Handbook for the San Francisco Bay Area.
 Currently she’s working on a memoir, writing essays, teaching and trying (often laughably) to master Italian and French.